w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 # Sort

-Return all the domains indexed by Google and the number of pages in each, ordered by the number of pages
+Return all the domains indexed by Google and the number of pages in each, ordered by the number of pages.

 * The programming model does not support this per se
   * But the implementations do: the *shuffle stage* performs grouping and ordering!